-You may be able to get VMLI if you have a severe disability, and you meet all of the requirements listed below.
+You may be eligible for VMLI if you meet all of these requirements.

-- Received a Specially Adapted Housing (SAH) grant to buy, build, or make changes (like installing ramps or widening doorways) to a home so you can live more independently, and
+- You received a Specially Adapted Housing (SAH) grant to buy, build, or make changes (like installing ramps or widening doorways) to a home so you can live more independently, and

-- Have the title of the home, and
+- You have the title of the home, and

-- Have a mortgage on the home, and
+- You have a mortgage on the home, and

 What kind of life insurance benefits can I get with VMLI?

 Up to $200,000 in mortgage life insurance—paid directly to the bank or other lender that holds your mortgage.

 - The money will be paid directly to the bank or other lender that holds your mortgage—not to a life insurance beneficiary (a person chosen to receive the money from a policy when the insured dies).